 So how do we sort this all out when guilt begins to stir within us?
 Here are some guidelines:

-Define your own values and stance.
+- Define your own values and stance.
 Step back and reflect on what you believe in your gut, your heart.
-Here Jake thinks about his own values and visions of being a father.
-Here Ann decides for herself her definition of commitment and it’s boundaries, or about her happiness versus that of others, or recognizes the limits of her own control and responsibility.
+Jake thinks about his own values and visions of being a father.
+Ann decides for herself her definition of commitment and its boundaries, or about her happiness versus that of others, or recognizes the limits of her own control and responsibility.
 This is not about creating rationalizations but defining for yourself what it is you truly believe.

-Pat yourself on your back.
-By rationally and reflectively sorting through your values and visions, stepping up and proactively acting on them, you literally will begin to rewire your brain and move away from your guilt-infused past.
-Time to applause your bold action.
+- Pat yourself on your back.
+By rationally and reflectively sorting through your values and visions, stepping up, and proactively acting on them, you literally will begin to rewire your brain and move away from your guilt-infused past.
+Time to applaud your bold action.